 The Broadcast Audio Scan Control Point characteristic allows one or more Broadcast Assistants to inform an Acceptor of whether they're actively working on its behalf to look for Broadcast Sources.
-They can tell the Acceptor how to find a BIG, connect to a BIG, disconnect from a BIG and provide the Broadcast_Code to decrypt an encrypted Audio Stream.
-As we'll see, there is one really important parameter within the Broadcast Audio Scan Control Point characteristic, which is the BIS_Sync.
+They can tell the Acceptor how to find a BIG, connect to a BIG, disconnect from a BIG and provide the Broadcast\Code to decrypt an encrypted Audio Stream.
+As we'll see, there is one really important parameter within the Broadcast Audio Scan Control Point characteristic, which is the BIS\Sync.
 When a Broadcast Assistant sets this to 0b1, it tells the Acceptor to start reception of a stream.
 When it sets it to 0b0, the Acceptor should stop receiving it.

 The "one or more Broadcast Assistants" statement on the first line of the previous paragraph is an important one.
 An Acceptor can use as many Broadcast Assistants as it likes.
 All that is required is that each has an ACL link to that Acceptor.
 Once they're connected and have registered the fact that they're helping the Acceptor to find a broadcast stream, the Broadcast Assistants operate on a first-come, first served basis, limited only by any Locks which are invoked by CSIP if they're operating on a Coordinated Set of Acceptors.
-Each Broadcast Assistant needs to register with the Broadcast Receive States for notifications, which means that all of them will be updated whenever a change is made to the Broadcast State, either by a Broadcast Assistant writing to it, or as a result of a local action on the Acceptor.
+Each Broadcast Assistant needs to register with the Broadcast Receive State characteristics on its Acceptor(s) for notifications, which means that all of the Broadcast Assistants will be updated whenever a change is made to the Broadcast Receive State characteristic, either by a Broadcast Assistant writing to it, or as a result of a local action on the Acceptor.

-The Broadcast Receive State characteristic exposes what the Acceptor is doing - which BIG it's connected to, which BISes within that BIG it's currently receiving, whether it can decrypt them and the current metadata it has for each of them.
-An Acceptor has to have at least one Broadcast Receive State characteristic for each BIG it can simultaneously synchronise to.
-In many cases, that will be just one.
-Now on to the Commander.
+The Broadcast Receive State characteristic instances expose what the Broadcast Sink is doing - which BIG it's connected to, which BISes within that BIG it's currently receiving, whether it can decrypt them and the current metadata it has for each of them.
+An Acceptor has to have at least one Broadcast Receive State characteristic for each BIG it can simultaneously synchronize to.
+In Chapter 12 we'll see why it's a good idea to support many more than that.